terales/blackbird-docs/src/content/docs/apps/Utilities.mdx

 - **Get file size** returns the size of a file in bytes.
 - **Replace using Regex in document** works only with text based files (txt, html, etc.).
 This action is similar to 'Replace using Regex' but works with files.
 - **Extract using Regex from document** extract text from a document using Regex.
 This works only with text based files (txt, html, etc.) and is similar to 'Extract using Regex' but works with files.
+- **Unzip files** takes a ZIP archive and extracts the files inside into multiple files in Blackbird.

 ### XML Files